greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/professional-services-architect_1_2.md

 ---
-title: "Professional Services Technical Architect - Job Role"
+title: Professional Services Technical Architect - Job Role
-description: "As a highly visible and customer-facing position, you will work with an exceptional Professional Services organization, and the wider Customer Success team."
+description: As a highly visible and customer-facing position, you will work with an exceptional Professional Services organization, and the wider Customer Success team.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/professional-services-architect_1_2/
+linkTitle: Professional Services Technical Architect - Job Role
+type: docs
 ---

 As a highly visible and customer-facing position, you will work with an exceptional Professional Services organization, and the wider Customer Success team, including Professional Services Engineers, Project Managers, and Solution Architects.